J.T. Compher Game Preview: Red Wings vs. Bruins

 Compher Season Stats Insights

-- In 8 games this season, Compher has a plus-minus rating of -1, while averaging 19:08 on the ice per game.

-- In one of eight games this season, Compher has scored a goal, but has not finished a game with two or more.
+- In two of 11 games this season, Compher has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Compher has a point in three of eight games played this season, with multiple points in one of them.
+- Compher has a point in four of 11 games this year, with multiple points in two of them.

-- In three of eight games this season, Compher has had an assist, but no games with multiple assists.
+- Compher has an assist in four of 11 games this year, but has not recorded two or more in a game so far.

-- Compher's implied probability to go over his point total is 48.8% based on the odds.
+- Compher has an implied probability of 51.2% to go over his point total based on the odds.

-- Compher has an implied probability of 39.2% of going over his assist prop bet, based on the odds.
+- The implied probability of Compher going over his assist prop bet, based on the odds, is 40.8%.

 Sign up for Underdog fantasy today.